 The walkways are open for the 2019-2020 season.

-We are currently holding regular Working Bee’s to ensure our tracks are ready for the Summer period ahead.
+We hold regular Working Bee’s to ensure our tracks are ready for the Summer period ahead.

 Otunahe Scenic Reserve Walk

 You can enjoy this walk at your leisure.
 We ask for a $10 donation per person which goes towards our kiwi project.
 Please direct credit our bank account 15-3947-0463618-00; or come into our office at Inglewood and pay us.

 The Otunahe Scenic Reserve (approx 70 hectares) is a private QEII-covenanted reserve which lies on the farm property of Bob and Karen Schumacher.
 Both the farm and the reserve are within the much larger predator-controlled area cared for by the East Taranaki Environment Trust (ETET).
 The reserve is a wonderful example of mature native forest.
 The area has a rich biodiversity and is home to many of our native species including fernbird, bellbird, tui, kereru, New Zealand Robin, New Zealand Falcon, whitehead and of course the kiwi.
 Please note: you won’t see or hear the kiwi because they are nocturnal and shy and they are asleep in their burrows – but you might see footprints, droppings or probe holes in the soil!

 Grade: Moderate.
 Time: 2 ½ to 3 hours.